Rider and Equine

 This experience along with the evidence collected in Ruth's research, confirmed the idea that the horse and rider should be treated as a unit, they are a team.
 If one is suffering from muscular imbalances and joint dysfunction, then there is a direct correlation to the to the other.

 Therefore, Ruth recommends that horse and rider should be treated at a similar time to enable full restoration of movement and suppleness to both bodies.

 The main aim of Equine Soft Tissue Therapy is to restore muscle balance and functionality, while addressing any issues with associated fascia, tendons and ligaments, simultaneously improving the movement of joints.

-Ruth works on a vast array of equine athletes; from international competition horses representing their country to the rehabilitation of the leisure horse- as far as Ruth is concerned the maintenance of the equine athlete is important in whatever role of does.
+Ruth works on a vast array of equine athletes, from international competition horses representing their country to the rehabilitation of the leisure horse- as far as Ruth is concerned the maintenance of the equine athlete is important in whatever role it does.

 Benefits can include: